michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

 `QCall`[^qcall-source]

-- is more safe but less performant
+- is safer but less performant
 - uses `P/Invoke`
 - default and preferred choice

-Example of `QCall` declaration on managed side.
+Example of `QCall` declaration on the managed side.

 {% highlight csharp %}
 [DllImport(JitHelpers.QCall, CharSet = CharSet.Unicode)]